BlogCustomer Feedback

 Let’s break down what’s best and worst about Customer Effort Score surveys.

-First things first, a CES score is the strongest predictor of future purchase behavior.
-It is also a strong predictor of potential referral.
-The open-ended questions provide actionable data and sore points in customer journeys.
-And, a CES survey is easy to implement.
+First things first, a CES score is the strongest predictor of future purchase behavior and potential referral.
+The open-ended questions provide actionable insights and sore points in digital journeys, and a CES survey is easy to implement.

 What’s the bottom line?

 Measuring your customer effort score will help you retain customers, minimize customer service costs, and find opportunities for optimization in your business.
-Using survey tools like Survicate can help you make the process “extremely easy” :).
+Using survey tools like Survicate can help you make the process effortless 😎.

 But don’t stop there.
 Use a CES survey to get customer feedback at critical touchpoints, but supplement it with NPS and CSAT surveys to get a complete picture and fine-tune your customers’ experience.

-Also, you can foster your decision making by checking our newst ranking of best customer satisfaction tools.
+Also, you can foster your decision-making by checking our newest ranking of best customer satisfaction tools.

 Experience the magic of customer feedback analysis with a free Survicate account.
-Try our 10-day trial with access to essential features by signing up and visit our pricing.
+Sign up for our 10-day trial, which includes access to essential features, and visit our pricing.